base16-builder/base16-builder/readme.md

 Base16 Builder is simple to use.
 All you have to do is supply a color [**`s`cheme**](https://github.com/alexbooker/base16-builder/tree/master/db/schemes), [**`t`emplate**](https://github.com/alexbooker/base16-builder/tree/master/db/templates), and **`b`rightness** value (`light` or `dark`).
 Base16 Builder will use that information to generate a theme and write it to [`stdout`](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_.28stdout.29).

-Because Base16 Builder writes to `stdout`, it's possible to [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) the theme anywhere!
+Because Base16 Builder writes the theme to `stdout`, it's possible to [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) the theme anywhere!
 In the above demo, the theme is piped to a new file called `theme` but this could just as well have been a configuration file like [`~/.Xresources`](https://wiki.archlinux.org/index.php/X_resources).

 In case you were wondering, the terminal emulator and Vim instance you see above were themed using Base16 Builder and the [gooey color scheme](https://github.com/alexbooker/base16-builder/blob/master/db/schemes/gooey.yml) :wink:.